truffle-box/react-pet-shop/README.md

 # Getting Started with the react truffle box

 This project is a demonstration/tutorial project that utilizes [create-react-app](https://create-react-app.dev/).
+[Click here](https://trufflesuite.com/tutorial/index.html) to go to accompanying tutorial.
 Its purpose is to demonstrate how a simple app can interact with the ethereum blockchain.

 ## Available scripts